nandstand/sample-site/content/get-started/hpc-tutorial.md

 Notice that your command prompt now shows the name of your activated Python virtual environment.
 The sandbox environment script activates your Python virtual environment, and sets environment variables used during job submission and execution.

-The following flowchart summarizes how Python virtual environments are activated on both the login and compute nodes.
+The following flowchart shows how Python virtual environments are activated on both the login and compute nodes.

 {{< mermaid "python-venv-flow" >}}